OL-PlugMap/ol-themes-ext/README.md

 ---
 ## Changelog
+- 0.0.19
+    - (*) Fixed a bug where Esri Feature Services wouldn't take the configured opacity
 - 0.0.17
     - Changed optional chaining property accessors to regular accessors for the time being as webpack was throwing a fit
 - 0.0.16